Taeuk-Jang/releasing-research-code/readme_FSNS.md

 #### 3. Pre-trained models
-Example pre-trained model trained on German dataset is included in `model/model.ckpt`
+Example pre-trained model trained on Bank dataset is included in `model/model.ckpt` The dataset can be downloaded from the link.

 If you'd like to contribute, or have any suggestions for these guidelines, you can contact us at jang141@purdue.com or open an issue on this GitHub repository.